rostafichuk/pi_py_bt_gate_control/README.md

 This code is in progress and does not support a strain sensor for safety shutoff yet, only an emergency stop button so far.

 Use it at your own risk!

+How to use this:
+You will need to create a file in the same directory as the code.
+  Name the file MACList.txt and put in the MAC addresses of all the devices you want to open the gate (one on each line).
+The devices do not need to be discoverable or even paired to the PI for this code to work.

+I will be posting the code and instructions on building the hardware on my personal website www.ostafichuk.com when I get a chance...